ERTIM/tibetan-POS-tagger/README.md

 # tibetan-POS-tagger
 RDRPOSTagger for Tibetan

-RDRPOSTagger is adaptable for Tibetan texts which are already segmented because the RDRPOSTagger segments texts with words seperated by white space characters which is not the case for Tibetan texts.
+tibetan-POS-tagger is a POS Tagger based on RDRPOSTagger.
+It has been trained for Tibetan language by Tashi Kyi from ERTIM (Inalco) using a training corpus (http://larkpie.net/tibetancorpus/).
+The latter has been enhanced with proper noun lists, the duplicates have been removed and the missing tags have been added in order to get better results.
+The enhanced version of the corpus is available on GitHub.

 RDRPOSTagger requires an inital tagger.
 For that we need a text where each line is a sequence of WORD/TAG pairs.
 See sample training and test sets in the data directory.

-We train RDRPOSTagger on goldTibTest.txt with the command : pSCRDRtagger$ python RDRPOSTagger.py train ../data/goldTibTest.txt
+We trained RDRPOSTagger on goldTibTest.txt with the command : pSCRDRtagger$ python RDRPOSTagger.py train ../data/goldTibTest.txt
 Here pSCRDRtagger$ is simply used to denote the current pSCRDRtagger source package.
 Note : the text should be already segmented.
 A .DICT lexicon file and an .RDR trained model file will be generated in the same directory containing the gold standard training corpus.